U.S. product lets investors triple bet on popular tech stocks

 Netflix, the best performer of the four, has gained more than 5,000 percent since the end of 2008.

-Apple Inc, Alibaba Group Holding Ltd, Baidu Inc, Nvidia Corp, Tesla Inc and Twitter Inc round out the other holdings in the index.
+Apple Inc (AAPL.O), Alibaba Group Holding Ltd (BABA.N), Baidu Inc (BIDU.O), Nvidia Corp (NVDA.O), Tesla Inc (TSLA.O) and Twitter Inc (TWTR.N) round out the other holdings in the index.

-A unit of Intercontinental Exchange Inc developed the index and the notes are also being listed on its NYSE Arca exchange.
+A unit of Intercontinental Exchange Inc (ICE.N) developed the index and the notes are also being listed on its NYSE Arca exchange.
 They did not immediately respond for comment.
-The note’s issuer, Bank of Montreal, also did not respond to a request for comment.
+The note’s issuer, Bank of Montreal (BMO.TO), also did not respond to a request for comment.